Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/ransomware_script.rst

     - Database password (if needed)
 - Call ``Execute`` to connect and execute the ransomware script.

-This application handles connection to the database server and the encryption but it does not handle disconnections.
+This application handles connections to the database server and the connection made to encrypt the database but it does not handle disconnections.

 Implementation
 ==============

-At current, the ransomware script connects to a :ref:`DatabaseClient` and leverages its connectivity.
+Currently, the ransomware script connects to a :ref:`DatabaseClient` and leverages its connectivity.
 The host running ``RansomwareScript`` must also have a :ref:`DatabaseClient` installed on it.

 - Uses the Application base class for lifecycle management.
 - Target IP and other options set via ``configure``.